charredUtensil/groundhog/src/core/lore/graphs/orders.md

 P82 --> P154
 P83["[lostMinersTogether]"]
 P83 --> P84
-P84["a group of Rock Raidiers are missing.<br/>a group of Rock Raidiers are trapped somewhere in the cavern."]
+P84["&bull; a group of Rock Raidiers are missing.<br/>&bull; a group of Rock Raidiers are trapped somewhere in the cavern."]
 P84 --> P87
 P84 --> P89
 P84 --> P121